GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

 Alternatively, you could do this:

-1. Download DownloadInstallGail_2_0_0.m and put it where you want GAIL to be installed.
+1. Download DownloadInstallGail_2_1.m and put it where you want GAIL to be installed.

 2. Execute it in MATLAB.

-To uninstall GAIL, execute "GAIL_Uninstall".
+To uninstall or reinstall GAIL, execute "GAIL_Uninstall".

-To reinstall GAIL, execute "GAIL_Reinstall".

 Contact Information
 --------------------